learnbyexample/cli-computing/exercises/exercise-solutions.md

 # alternate solution if you have GNU datamash installed
 $ datamash -t, transpose <scores.csv
 ```

+See also my blog post [CLI computation with GNU datamash](https://learnbyexample.github.io/cli-computation-gnu-datamash/).

 **22)** Reshape the contents of `table.txt` to the expected output shown below.